Don’t have time to read the whole guide now? Have it emailed to you!

 Following the advice contained within, you will significantly increase the amount of follows your Instagram account gets, the quality of user engagement and the strength of your brand.

 Please take your time to go through this guide carefully and give each section proper consideration, and as always – if you have any questions please don't hesitate to shoot us an email here.

 Whether you are an individual or a business – your Instagram account represents a brand.
 As such, the content you post must be relevant to your audience.
 People need to know what to expect when they follow you.
 For instance, if you are a personal trainer, you should be posting content within that niche – workouts, transformation pictures, healthy foods, wellness techniques and so on.
 You shouldn’t be posting about getting blackout drunk or about how cute your cat is.
 Get really clear about what you represent.

 A more challenging problem is that you need to have a “point of difference”.
-In some industries this is rather easy – with music, for example, every artist has a unique voice, plays their instrument differently, and it’s almost impossible to be like someone else.
+In some markets this is rather easy – with music, for example, every artist has a unique voice, plays their instrument differently, and it’s almost impossible to write original music like someone else.

-In most industry’s however, this is much more challenging.
-In the yoga industry, for example, the market is extremely oversaturated, with hundreds of thousands of wanna-be yoga guru’s posting pictures of themselves at gyms, practicing, eating healthy foods and so on.
+In most industries however, this is much more challenging.
+In the yoga niche, for example, the market is extremely oversaturated, with hundreds of thousands of wanna-be yoga guru’s posting pictures of themselves at gyms, practicing, eating healthy foods and so on.
 So, to begin, you must ask yourself:

 - Why am I different?
 What makes me special?